reportportal/docs/src/md/src/ManagementBoard/AllProjectsPage.md

 ## All Projects page

-Users with the Administrator role have access to the Report Portal administration, called Management Board.
+Users with the Administrator role have access to the ReportPortal administration, called Management Board.

 In Management Board you can:

 - Manage projects: create a project, delete a project, update project settings.

-- Manage users: create a user, invite a user to Report Portal, delete a user, update a user project role, assign a user to projects/Unassign a user from projects.
+- Manage users: create a user, invite a user to ReportPortal, delete a user, update a user project role, assign a user to projects/Unassign a user from projects.